 However, if police do have the power to search you, resisting them may constitute an offence, such as obstructing a police officer, or even assault.
 Individuals should be extremely cautious in resisting a search.
 If an unlawful search has been conducted, this could be challenged in Court and any evidence obtained as a result of the search may be considered inadmissible.

-If you have been charged with resisting a search or any related charge or you believe that the search may not have been lawful, you should seek legal representation from a lawyer in your state.
+If you have been charged with resisting a search or any related charge or you believe that the search may not have been lawful, you should seek legal representation.

 Possession offences have consequences ranging from good behaviour bonds or fines in the least serious cases to prison sentences for the most serious.